yogesh-js/GoogleAdsScraper/README.md

 ## Usage
 1) Create a keywords.csv file containing a list of keywords to search for, with one keyword per line.
 2) Run the script by entering python main.py in your terminal.
-3) fter the script finishes running, a output_data.csv file will be created containing the scraped ad data.
+3) After the script finishes running, a output_data.csv file will be created containing the scraped ad data.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request if you find any bugs or have suggestions for improvements.